stafim/GlobalVagas/replit.md

 # Operlist - Bilingual Job Board Platform

 ## Overview
-Operlist is a comprehensive, bilingual (Portuguese/English) job board platform designed to connect job seekers (operators) with employers (companies).
-It facilitates job postings, applications, and user management across various profiles (operators, companies, administrators).
-The platform aims to provide a modern, efficient, and scalable solution for the job market, offering robust administrative control and supporting diverse user needs with features like a multi-step job creation wizard, dynamic questionnaires, and integrated communication tools.
+Operlist is a comprehensive, bilingual (Portuguese/English) job board platform connecting job seekers (operators) with employers (companies).
+It supports job postings, applications, and user management across various profiles (operators, companies, administrators).
+The platform aims to be an efficient, scalable solution for the job market, offering robust administrative control, a multi-step job creation wizard, dynamic questionnaires, and integrated communication tools to enhance the hiring process.

 ## User Preferences
 - Focus on production-ready code